dpeerlab/SEACells/README.md

 model.cluster(c)
 ```
 ## size distribution
-sometimes it is useful to look at size distribution of each metacell to make sure nothing weird is happening. you get access this as follows:
+sometimes it is useful to look at size distribution of each metacell to make sure nothing weird is happening. you can compute metacell sizes as follows:
 ```
 metacell_sizes = model.get_soft_metacell_sizes()
 ```
+The result will be a length c array, where c is the number of metacell centers.
 ## accessing selected centers
 It is helpful to visualise selected centers on a low-dim embedding to make sure that all of your cell types are covered.
 The indices of selected centers are stored as a NumPy array in the attribute ```model.centers```.
 To plot the UMAP embedding, you can run
 ```